PricingDocs

 3. Apache Pinot

 All these databases are open-source, column-oriented, distributed, OLAP databases uniquely suited for real-time analytics.
 Your choice will depend on your use case, comfort level, and specific feature requirements.
 From a pure performance perspective, most won't notice a major difference between these three for most use cases (despite what various synthetic, vendor-centric benchmarks might suggest).
 For a detailed technical comparison of ClickHouse and Druid, including architecture, performance benchmarks, and operational considerations, see our ClickHouse vs Druid comparison.
+For ultra-low latency applications serving millions of concurrent users, our ClickHouse vs Pinot comparison explains which database excels at user-facing analytics.
 For workloads requiring high concurrency and complex multi-table joins, MPP databases like StarRocks offer different trade-offs; see our ClickHouse vs StarRocks comparison.
 Other options like Firebolt, built on a forked ClickHouse engine with managed infrastructure, offer alternatives for teams seeking separation of storage and compute; see our ClickHouse vs Firebolt comparison for details.
 Single-node alternatives like MonetDB can also be worth considering for research and exploratory workloads; see our ClickHouse vs MonetDB performance comparison.
 If you're connecting to ClickHouse from your application, check out our guide on ClickHouse Python clients.

 That said, each of these databases is relatively complex to deploy.
 They're niche databases, with much smaller communities than traditional OLTP databases and many more quirks that take time to understand.